 As with the previous laptop on this list, the GPU on this laptop is a GTX 1650 which is a relatively cheap gaming chip that can run Triple-A titles on very low settings at 60+ FPS.
 It can handle older titles such as CSGO well though.

 It has 8 gigabytes of DDR4 RAM for multitasking and switching between apps.
 8GB is just enough for moderate workloads, such as browsing the web and editing video at the same time.

 It has a beautiful 1080p IPS display with a crisp image and great colors, and it includes a 120Hz refresh rate panel, allowing for up to 120 FPS to be displayed.

 It only has a 3-hour battery, as expected, and the audio is mediocre.
-Overall, the laptop will suit only entry-level gamers, and hardcore gamers might find this laptop too slow to play AAA titles.
+Overall, the laptop will suit only entry-level gamers, as hardcore gamers might find this laptop too slow to play competitively.

 James Cosgrove has been the lead writer at GizmoFusion since 2019.
 He has a huge passion for the latest technology and gadgets.
 He loves to talk and write about this interest.
 He hopes that visitors to the website will find his reports informative and helpful when it comes to making the best choices for their needs.